 On average, the prices of Pinarello bikes start at around $5,000.
 However, there are some models that cost less than that and many models that cost a lot more than that.
 For example, Dogma F12 comes in a single Dura-Ace build and costs $12,000.

 Is a Pinarello worth the money?

 High-end Pinarello bikes are definitely worth the money, especially if you are a road racer and you want to improve your results.
 Lower-end Pinarello bikes have a “brand upcharge,” so you’ll get less in components for the same price compared to other less popular brands.

 Is Pinarello made in Italy?

-Cicli Pinarello is a company based in Torino, Italy.
+Cicli Pinarello is a company based in Treviso, Italy.
 This is where all of its bikes are designed and where new technologies are developed.
 However, its carbon frames are made in Taiwan by Carbotec in order to reduce the manufacturing costs and offer the bikes at a lower price.